Passer Rating Calculator

 0158.30.0Poor

-The NFL passer rating formula breaks down into four components.
-Each is clamped between 0 and 2.375, then combined to produce the final rating.
+The NFL passer rating formula breaks passing performance into four components.
+Each component is clamped between 0 and 2.375, then combined using a simple average to produce the final quarterback rating.

 01